LEADNorthLLC/iris-unit-test-dashboard/README.md

 ## API URLs

-To fetch the demonstration tests: localhost:62773/csp/unittest/service To fetch the demonstration test results: localhost:62773/csp/unittest/service/results To run all the tests Production: localhost:62773/csp/unittest/service/runtest To run all the tests Production(asynchronous/nowait mode): localhost:62773/csp/unittest/service/runtestasync
+To fetch the demonstration tests: [Demonstration Tests URL](http://localhost:62773/csp/unittest/service) To fetch the demonstration test results: [Demonstration Test Results URL](http://localhost:62773/csp/unittest/service/results)
+To run all the tests Production: [Run All Tests URL](http://localhost:62773/csp/unittest/service/runtest) To run all the tests Production(asynchronous/nowait mode): [Run All Tests Async URL](http://localhost:62773/csp/unittest/service/runtestasync)

 ## How to Access the IRIS Terminal from Docker Terminal